-FISHERS, Ind. -- The city of Fishers and Carmel issued a "no-dig" order for Metronet after the company hit a gas line.
+FISHERS, Ind. -- The city of Fishers has issued a "no-dig" order for Metronet after the company hit a gas line just two days after their previous "no-dig" order was lifted.

-The gas line break last week happened near Prairie Fox Drive and Mollenkopf Road.
+The gas line break Thursday morning happened near Prairie Fox Drive and Mollenkopf Road.
 The city of Fishers said it was the sixth recorded gas line break by the company since their installations began earlier this year.

 The city lifted a previous ban on Metronet's digging Tuesday as Vectren and Metronet agreed to begin utilizing a new method for digging in dry conditions that would prevent gas line damage.